-"Resolved to re-elect, each by separate vote, the following independent non-executive directors as members of the Nu-World Holdings Limited audit committee for the ensuing year:
+"Resolved to re-elect, each by separate vote, the following independent non-executive directors as members of the Nu-World Holdings Limited Audit Committee for the ensuing year:

-- 2.1 "Resolved that J M Judin, subject to the passing of ordinary resolution number 1.1, being eligible, be and is hereby re-appointed as member of the audit committee of the Company, as recommended by the board of directors of the Company." - 2.2 "Resolved that D Piaray, subject to the passing of ordinary resolution number 1.2, being eligible, be and is hereby re-appointed as member of the audit committee of the Company, as recommended by the board of directors of the Company." - 2.3 "Resolved that R Kinross, being eligible, be and is hereby re-appointed as member of the audit committee of the Company, as recommended by the board of directors of the Company."
+- 3.1 "Resolved that J M Judin, subject to the passing of ordinary resolution number 1.1, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 3.2 "Resolved that D Piaray, subject to the passing of ordinary resolution number 1.2, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 3.3 "Resolved that R Kinross, subject to the passing of ordinary resolution 1.3, being eligible, be and is hereby re-appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company." - 3.4 "Resolved that F J Davidson, subject to the passing of resolution 2, being eligible, be and is hereby appointed as member of the Audit Committee of the Company, as recommended by the Board of Directors of the Company."

-Curriculum vitae in respect of each director as at 31 August 2015 appear on page 11 of the annual report.
+Curriculum vitae in respect of each director as at 31 August 2016 appear on page 11 of the annual report.